curtyraissa/desafio-tecnico-dockerizacao-driven/README.md

 - Run the project:
     - npm run dev

-    Access the project in your browser at http://localhost:3000.
+    Access the project in your browser at http://localhost:5173.
 <hr/>

+## 💻 &nbsp;How to Use by Docker
+- Download the Docker Image:
+     - Download the Docker image from Docker Hub using the following command: ``docker pull raissacurty/desafio-tecnico:latest``

+- Run the Docker Container:
+     - Use the following command to run the Docker container based on the image: ``docker run -d -p 5173:5173 raissacurty/desafio-tecnico:latest``

+- Access the Application:
+     - Access the application in your browser using the following address: http://localhost:5173

 ## 🛠 &nbsp;Tecnologies
 <div align="center">